Pan1cs/doom_nukem/README.md

 ## Project duration and work distribution
 - Original Build based engine was coded by me, kafkalainen and HandsomeTom.
 I was responsible for recording/producing/editing music and audio, also building the base for the level editor and designing its function structure.
 Most of the Windows compatibility testing and bugfixing was done by me.
 - Riku Zukale focused on PNG parser and porting, writing level data, writing out music and audio data and level editor. [rzukale](https://github.com/rzukale)
-- Tomi Maarelä [HandsomeTom](https://github.com/handsomeTom/) wrote parts of the original engine, utility functions, drew the hud and did level testing.
+- Tomi Maarela [HandsomeTom](https://github.com/handsomeTom/) wrote parts of the original engine, utility functions, drew the hud and did level testing.
 - Joonas Nivala [kafkalainen](https://github.com/kafkalainen) Did the conversion from original build inspired engine to polygon based, collision logic, raycasting, raytracing, light, texturemapping, textures and parts of the level editor.